 - Family history and genetics.
 This disease has a hereditary component.
 Researchers have identified several genes that are related to developing the condition.

 - Race.
-Macular degeneration is more common in whites than it is in other people.
+Macular degeneration is more common in Caucasians.

 - Smoking.
 Smoking cigarettes or being regularly exposed to smoke significantly increases your risk of macular degeneration.